Arnold Rimmer: 1990s

-According to Lister in "Justice" (1991), before the nuclear accident that killed the crew of Red Dwarf, Rimmer was in charge of "Z Shift", and it occupied his every waking moment.
-Lister said that Z Shift's most vital responsibility was making sure the vending machines didn't run out of fun size Crunchie bars.
+According to Lister in "Justice" (1991)--and in the novels--before the nuclear accident that killed the crew of Red Dwarf, Rimmer was in charge of "Z Shift", and it occupied his every waking moment.
+Lister said that Z Shift's "most vital responsibility" was making sure the vending machines did not run out of fun size Crunchie bars.

-In "Dimension Jump" (1991), an alternate Arnold Rimmer, whose friends call him "Ace", is shown as a successful and heroic test pilot in the Space Corps and commander who crosses dimensions to meet another Rimmer—the hologrammatic Rimmer living on Red Dwarf.
+In "Dimension Jump" (1991), an alternate Arnold Rimmer, whose friends call him "Ace", is shown as a successful and heroic test pilot in the Space Corps and commander who crosses dimensions to meet another Rimmer — the hologrammatic Rimmer living on Red Dwarf.
 Ace's interdimensional ship collides with the Starbug shuttle, causing it to crash land on an ocean planet.
 With Lister's help, Ace repairs Starbug's starboard engine.
-After returning to Red Dwarf, Ace decides he can't stay, as he couldn't bear to be near the weaselly Rimmer of this universe.
-Ace can't return home but decides to explore other realities with "a billion other Arnold Rimmers to meet."
-Ace explains that the diverging point in their lives where Ace gets his big break and Rimmer doesn't is that at the age of seven, Ace went down a year in his class while Rimmer stayed up.
-Being kept down a year was according to Ace what changed him and made him fight back.
+After returning to Red Dwarf, Ace decides he cannot stay as he could not bear to be near the weaselly Rimmer of this universe.
+Ace cannot return home but decides to explore other realities with "a billion other Arnold Rimmers to meet."
+Ace explains that the diverging point in their lives where Ace gets his big break and Rimmer does not is that at the age of seven; Ace was held back a year in his class while Rimmer advanced as normal.
+Being kept down a year was, according to Ace, what changed him and made him fight back.

-According to "Meltdown" (1991), Rimmer's only physical presence is a small "light-bee"; a piece of hardware which buzzes around and projects his holographic image.
+According to "Meltdown" (1991), Rimmer's only physical presence is a small "light bee"; a piece of hardware which buzzes around and projects his holographic image.
 This has been contradicted on a few occasions by his ability to move completely through solid objects such as walls or by the ability of solid objects or living characters to pass completely through Rimmer.
+A theory amongst fans is that the 'Light-Bee' technology had come from the Nova-5, with Kryten.

 In "The Inquisitor" (1992), the crew is targeted by the eponymous Inquisitor, an immensely powerful and immortal android who survived to the end of reality and determined that the only point of existence was to live a worthwhile life, and now roams the timeline erasing the worthless from history.
 In a rare moment of self-reflection, Rimmer recognises that he has made no contributions to the world and fears being erased.
 However, when judged by the Inquisitor he claims that he never had the potential to be anything more than he is, admitting that he is "nothing" but that also "from what I started with, nothing was up".
-The Inquisitor finds this argument convincing and determines that, by his own meagre standards, Rimmer has justified his own existence.
+The Inquisitor finds this argument convincing and determines that, by his own meagre standards, Rimmer has justified his existence.